bkielbasa/grafotel/exercises/exercise.05.md

 echo "📋 Usage Guide:"
 echo "==============="
 echo "1.
 Open Grafana: http://localhost:3002"
 echo "2.
-Go to Explore to query metrics, traces, and logs" echo "3.
-Check Alerting section for alert management" echo "4.
-Use Prometheus for advanced metric queries" echo "5.
-Use Tempo for distributed tracing analysis" echo "6.
-Use Loki for log analysis and correlation"
+Go to Dashboards to see your created dashboards" echo "3.
+Check the logs dashboard for trace links" echo "4.
+Click on trace IDs to open traces in Tempo" echo "5.
+Use Explore to query metrics, traces, and logs" echo "6.
+Check Alerting section for alert management"
 ```

 Make it executable and run: